alejimgon/Housing-Prices-Kaggle-Competition-Model/README.md

 - [License](#license)

 ## Description
-This repository contains my current model for the Housing Prices Kaggle competition.
-It implements the option to reduce the dimensionality of the dataset using `Principal Component Analysis` (PCA), `Recursive Feature Elimination` (RFE), or an `autoencoder`.
-This allows studying how the prediction behaves when the number of features is modified under different statistics.
-I also use Grid Search to find the best parameters for `RandomForestRegressor`, `CatBoostRegressor`, and `XGBRegressor`.
-Additionally, an `Artificial Neural Network` (ANN) is trained and compared.
-The best model is then trained and used to predict the test set.
-The predictions are saved in a CSV file in the 'output' folder.
+This repository contains my current models for the Housing Prices Kaggle competition.
+It includes two scripts:

+1. **`kaggle_housing_prices.py`**: Implements regression models (`RandomForestRegressor`, `CatBoostRegressor`, `XGBRegressor`) and an Artificial Neural Network (ANN) using TensorFlow.
+It includes options for feature reduction using `Principal Component Analysis` (PCA), `Recursive Feature Elimination` (RFE), or an `autoencoder`.
+The best model is selected based on the lowest mean squared error and used to predict the test set.

+2. **`kaggle_housing_prices_stacking.py`**: Implements a stacking regressor that combines the predictions of multiple models (`RandomForestRegressor`, `CatBoostRegressor`, `XGBRegressor`, and `MLPRegressor` from scikit-learn).
+It uses `GridSearchCV` to find the best hyperparameters for each model and evaluates the stacking regressor's performance.

+Both scripts save the predictions in a CSV file in the `output` folder.

 ## Installation
 1. **Clone the repository**: